ODC Theater Presents

 Àse Dance Theatre Collective is a neo-folkloric performance ensemble that specializes in Dance Theater from the African Diaspora.
 Under the artistic direction of Adia Tamar Whitaker, a dancer/choreographer and vocalist from San Francisco, this Brooklyn based collective links contemporary and traditional dance theater to conceptual ideas in the human experience.

 On October 18 at 6:30pm join us pre-show in the theater for a discussion on presenting strategies that adapt to artist practices.
-This conversation, co-presented by the Institute for Curatorial Practice in Performance, will be held at the ODC Theater and include artists and performing arts curators including Adia Tamar Whitaker, Dena Beard and Frank Smigiel.
+This conversation, co-presented by the Institute for Curatorial Practice in Performance, will be held at the ODC Theater and include artists and performing arts curators including Adia Tamar Whitaker, and Dena Beard.

 Biography | Adia Tamar Whitaker